arnoudkooi/ServiceNow-Utils/SECURITY.md

 ## Supported Version

-Please install and use the latest versioncfrom your favorit browser extension store. automaticly distrubuted and updated by the browser webstore.
+Please install and use the latest version from your favorite browser extension store.
+Automatically distributed and updated by the browser webstore.

 ## Reporting a Vulnerability

 Please report via apps@arnoudkooi.com or a [Security Advisory](https://github.com/arnoudkooi/ServiceNow-Utils/security/advisories) in this repo.

-## Transparancy
+## Transparency

 Code scanning is enabled for SN Utils and sn-scriptsync.
-If organisations are assessing wheter or not SN Utils will be allowed to be installed, I can share details.
+If organisations are assessing whether or not SN Utils will be allowed to be installed, I can share details.
 Please get in contact via apps@arnoudkooi.com